Tianyao-Ma/StarLink_Tracker/README.md

 ## 🎬 About the project
 <p align="justify">
+    It always makes a great news when Starlink Satellites train were spotted in the sky.
+I never get tired of watching those videos.
+They are just magical.
+Starlink is a satellite constellation development project underway by SpaceX, which is being developed to provide global broadband coverage for high-speed internet access.
+There are currently about 1,500 Starlink satellites in space!
+Many of them pass through our cities everyday without us noticing, what if we can visualize and search for satellites based on their geo-location?

-  Designed and developed a visualization dashboard using ReactJS and D3 to track satellites in real-time based on geo-location.
+   With real-time satellite data provided by N2YO, this interative visualization dashboard is cretaed using ReactJS that allows users to search and track satellites in real-time based on geo-location, and animates the result on a worldMap using D3.

 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)